 Other Essential Guarantees

-- Liability: Covers you if you accidentally cause property damage or bodily harm to someone.
+- Liability: covers you if you accidentally cause property damage or bodily harm to someone.

 Credit Card Insurance: The Limits to Know

-- Often insufficient coverage limits: Around $168,000 for medical expenses, which can be tight for a long hospitalization.
+- Often insufficient coverage limits: around $168,000 for medical expenses, which can be tight for a long hospitalization.

-- High deductibles: Often $50 or more out-of-pocket.
+- High deductibles: often $50 or more out-of-pocket.

-- Limited duration: Usually only covers trips shorter than 3 months from the date of entry.
+- Limited duration: usually only covers trips shorter than 3 months from the date of entry.

 How to Choose the Right Insurance for Thailand